The-Wee-Lad/SharedTasks-backend/readme.md

 SharedTasks is a robust, scalable API designed to simplify task and project management for teams.
 With this API, teams can efficiently create, assign, and manage tasks while enforcing customizable role-based permissions, enabling seamless collaboration, and enhancing productivity across projects.

  > 20+ api endpoints, for all import postman collection from [./SharedTasks.postman_collection.json](./SharedTasks.postman_collection.json)
+ > Implemented Email Verification System too

 ---